 Recent global welfare regime scholarship criticised the extensive use of development outcomes as proxies for global welfare regime classification as they do not capture ‘welfare variables’ per se.
 Instead, Yörük et al (2019) argue in favour of combining social security and assistance (expenditure) variables for capturing the diversity of welfare arrangements globally and for establishing an analytical and empirical ‘level playing field’ for capturing the diversity of both Global North and South.
 Putting aside views on what should represent the ‘variable orthodoxy’ or a more faithful to Esping-Andersen typology for global welfare regimes, Yörük et al (2019:642 ) suggestion that ‘students of the welfare regime literature must confine themselves to the exclusive use of welfare policy variables in operationalizing welfare state regimes, […] especially for non-OECD countries’ ignores the fact that actually many scholars have already incorporated and often at great detail expenditure variables (see Table 1).
 Additionally, the focus on social security and social assistance alone does not sufficiently break with statist approaches and continues to overlook the role of informal and non-statutory provisions as well as the importance of transnational relationships and historical legacies (e.g. colonialism).

 Interestingly, few of the articles included in this review focused on the role of international and global actors and how the latter can drive or distort welfare regime development (Gough and Abu Sharkh, 2011; Mkandawire, 2016).
 The findings are not conclusive and often relate to questions of how transnational governance interacts with national governments and particular policy areas (Room, 2004; Hinojosa et al, 2010; Kwon and Kim, 2014).
-Additionally, with the exception of Gough and collaborators, few studies that focus on global welfare regimes incorporated in their analysis the role of remittances (Cerami, 2013; Clement, 2020).
+Additionally, with the exception of Gough and collaborators, few studies that focus on global welfare regimes incorporated in their analysis the role of remittances (Cerami, 2013; Kühner and Nakray, 2017; Clement, 2020).
 From a theoretical perspective, both the role of global actors as well as remittances are not adequately picked up to theorise and explain global welfare regime.
 This is partly explained as the majority of publications reviewed remain engraved in a methodological nationalism with few only disaggregating the level of analysis to local areas (Cruz-Martinez, 2018; Satyro and Cunha, 2019).

 Reflecting on these findings, the article concludes with, at least two, potential research directions emerging for the study of global welfare regimes.
 First, to better understand the development of global welfare regimes, comparative social policy scholars need to learn from the insights of development studies by incorporating both relations of dependence but also the importance of informal and non-statutory provisions.
 As the work of Mkandawire (2011) shows, there are relationships of power (colonialism) between nation states and welfare regimes.
 Similarly, welfare regimes are not isolated crystallisations but are in a continuous politico-economic interaction with each other, including among others, relationships of competition, partnership and politico-economic dependence (Papadopoulos and Roumpakis, 2018).
 These relationships cross-cut class, race and gender divisions which are in turn manifested in both statutory provisions but also in cultural (often informal) terms.